chrisabad-zz/correlation-analysis/README.md

 Correlation Analysis
 ====================

-A script for analyzing the correlation between user events and trial conversion.
+A collection of scripts for analyzing the correlation between user events and trial conversion.
 Imports a CSV of the user cohort containing registration and conversion dates.
 Uses the Mixpanel export API to pull event data.